Sibyl Marvin Huse: Christian Science activities

-From 1903 to 1905, she served in Stetson’s church as chairm of one of the committees appointed to receive visitors and enquirers, and she also taught in the Sunday school.
+From 1903 to 1905, she served in Stetson’s church as chair of one of the committees appointed to receive visitors and enquirers, and she also taught in the Sunday school.
 In 1905, seven years after she had received class instruction, Huse was elected Second Reader of the church, whose chief duty it was to read from the Bible at the Sunday service.
 In responding to this call, she definitely withdrew from all outside activities.
 Many of those who came to hear her read, stayed to become her patients and she soon built up a large practice.

 Shortly after she began her duties as Reader, Stetson’s new home next to her church was completed, and Huse was invited to become a member of her teacher’s household, where she lived thereafter.
 When her three year’s term as Reader expired, Huse was appointed chair of the Reading Room.
 This large main Reading Room was above the auditorium of the church and was surrounded by offices where practitioners saw their patients.
 These practitioners were appointed by the Trustees of the church.
 There were at this time 25, of whom Huse was one.

 The year 1909 brought many changes to the church wherein Huse had done considerable work.
 That year became, in a sense, the dividing line between the old regime in the material organization and the new in which Huse, with Stetson, continued her work unhampered by the ties of organization.
 When Stetson’s students were summoned to Boston to be questioned by the directors of the Mother Church as to the correctness of her teaching, Huse and the others upheld Stetson, their teacher.
 The charge against them was that they remained loyal to Stetson after she had been discredited and expelled by the Mother Church for having taught and practiced "malicious animal magnetism" and other false doctrine.
 The Stetson followers issued a statement at that time denying that Stetson had ever taught them "M. A. M."